 I think we could even argue that It’s a Wonderful Life is very celestial in nature, given that the “angels” are literally stars looking down on earth… Just saying.

-Yule In Harry Potter
+Remember Yule In Harry Potter?

 Of course, there’s the Yule Ball in the Harry Potter books and films, which is perhaps the most famous and magical example.